Devil's Playground (2010 film): Plot

 After the final stage of human testing goes horribly awry, the test subjects of the fictional pharmaceutical company N-Gen become violently ill.
 As the side effects worsen, the test subjects become increasingly violent until they are little but marauding beasts.
 Worse yet, their bites are infectious and in short order London is overrun with hordes of bloodthirsty monsters.
 Cole, a mercenary for N-Gen and a hardened killer, is searching for Angela Mills, the only hope of a cure for this plague which threatens the globe.
 As the only test subject who did not suffer side effects, her immunity holds the key to preventing a worldwide apocalypse.
 Cole's mission is complicated by chaos, continual attacks by the infected, and the virus slowly overtaking his own body.

 Cast

 Production

 Shooting began on 30 November 2009 at Elstree Studios.

 Release

 Devil's Playground premiered at the Gorezone Film Festival on 3 October 2010.
 Vivendi released it on DVD and video on demand on 11 October 2011.

 Reception

 Leslie Felperin of Variety called it "unoriginal but watchable".
 Mark L. Miller of AICN wrote that it is "heavy on action and surprisingly textured when it comes to story."
-William Bibbiani of Crave Online called it a forgettable and "completely nondescript" knock-off of 28 Days Later.
+William Bibbiani of CraveOnline called it a forgettable and "completely nondescript" knock-off of 28 Days Later.
 Kayley Viteo criticised the rapid shifts in tone and called it a caricature of 28 Days Later.
 Peter Dendle wrote that the film is "largely familiar, but the execution is competent and convincing".